kavindu25/kavindu25/README.md

 - :seedling: Interested in developing web applications using javascript libraries such as React.

-- :zap: Loves to explore new treds and technologies.
+- :zap: Loves to explore new trends and technologies.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/kavindu-de-alwis-9a2a571b1/)